github/personal-website/README.md

-# hello everyone toaday I will teache you how to build your personal website easily
+# hello everyone toaday I will teach you how to build your personal website easily

 ### Showcase your software development skills